How is Fintech changing B2B & B2C Finance?

 • Fintech is Fast

 Financial technology offers the modern customer service experience that we have grown to expect.
-Gone are the days of waiting in line at the bank to deposit a cheque.
+Long gone are the days of waiting in line at the bank to deposit a cheque.
 Fintech has transformed banking into a 24/7 service with online account access, instant transactions and fast consultations.
 This instant access to information can help improve financial literacy and overall personal economic wellbeing.

 • Fintech helps improve Financial Literacy

-Around 45% of Australians are financially illiterate, disproportionally affecting women and young people.
+Around 45% of Australians are financially illiterate, disproportionately affecting women and young people.
 Access to financial technology provides a crucial stepping stone for those interested in improving their financial literacy through streamlined access to information.
 Fintech allows a real-time overview of financial health, enabling consumers to budget better, monitor investments and avoid overspending.

 • Fintech is Cheaper